bitrix24/b24restdocs/api-reference/bizproc/bizproc-task/bizproc-task-complete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- A comprehensive parameter table needs to be compiled, including PARAMETERS.
+- A comprehensive table of parameters needs to be compiled, including PARAMETERS.
 - Details of the values for PARAMETERS and STATUS should be moved to separate tables.
-- It is unclear where the developer should understand which specific Fields they can or must fill out.
+- It's unclear how the developer should know which specific Fields they can or must fill out.
 - Examples are lacking.
 - There are no standard blocks.